The headers <ddslib/dllist.h> and <ddslib/dllist.hh> provide some

 typedef dllist_hdr(struct foo) foo_list_t; foo_list_t size_list = dllist_HDRINIT, date_list = dllist_HDRINIT;

-In a non-dynamic context, dllist_HDRINIT
+In a non-dynamic context, dllist_HDRINIT may be used to initialize

 to an empty list.
-In any context, dllist_init(&size_list)
+In any context, dllist_init(&size_list) will do the

 same.